HIMA FACULTY

 Lilja Hjaltadóttir

-Lilja Hjaltadóttir is Director of HIMA’s Junior Division.
-Assistant principal of the Allegro Suzuki School in Reykjavík, Lilja is the most experienced Suzuki teacher in Iceland.
+Lilja Hjaltadóttir is assistant principal of the Allegro Suzuki School in Reykjavík and the most experienced Suzuki teacher in Iceland.
 She graduated from the Reykjavík College of Music and completed a master’s degree from Souther Illinois University in Edwardsville in 1981.
 Her main teacher was John Kendall, the leading Suzuki pedagogue in the U.S.

 Lilja trains Suzuki teachers in Iceland and abroad, and travels regularly to teach all over Europe.